caiocezart/docker-node-ci/README.md

 ### NodeJS

 This application uses ExpressJS to provide a simple api endpoint and return some information about the app itself.

+### Application settings

+The application settings can be configured through the [config.yaml](config.yaml) file.
+There you can set the app name, version number and gcp/gke settings in case of a kubernetes deployment.

 ### Multi-stage build